 Sir Paul And Lady Reeves Scholarship Fund

 The Sir Paul and Lady Reeves Scholarship Fund was launched in 2012 in the loving memory of Sir Paul.
-This fund enables scholarships for those who would otherwise be unable to take part in Leadership NZ’s Programme.
+This fund enables scholarships for those who would otherwise be unable to take part in the New Zealand Leadership Programme.

 We believe there should be no unreasonable economic barrier for an individual to participate, and so scholarships are an essential part of ensuring the diversity of participants in our Programme.